HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Investigating SolarWinds (SWI) Knowledge of Hack in Orion Products, Encourages SWI Investors with Losses to Contact Firm Now

 On Dec.
 14, 2020, SolarWinds announced it has evidence that the vulnerability was inserted in its Orion monitoring products and existed in updates released between March and June 2020.

-"We're focused on when SolarWinds and its senior management first knew about the hack," said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re focused on who at SolarWinds knew about the security vulnerabilities and when,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

 If you are a SolarWinds investor and have significant losses, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman.